thaitype/nammatham/docs/how-it-work.md

 }
 ```

-## 3. Method Injection Mode

-...

-## 4. Resolve dependency in the container at startup time
+## 3. Resolve dependency in the container at startup time

 ....

-## 5. Why a single class per azure function
+## 4. Why a single class per azure function

 Previous design, we're required to create a function bindings config (same as `function.json`) before starting declare the class.
 Because we need a type of function bindings and using `GetBindings<T>` type to extract type from it.